rohandhruva/apollo-kotlin-normalized-cache/Writerside/topics/welcome.md

 # Welcome

-This repository hosts [Apollo Kotlin](https://github.com/apollographql/apollo-kotlin)'s new normalized cache, aiming to replace the main repository version.
+This is [Apollo Kotlin](https://github.com/apollographql/apollo-kotlin)'s Normalized Cache.

+For an introduction please read the Normalized Cache [documentation](https://www.apollographql.com/docs/kotlin/caching/normalized-cache).

+Note: the Normalized Cache used to be part of the [Apollo Kotlin main repository](https://github.com/apollographql/apollo-kotlin).
+It is now hosted in a dedicated repository and published at its own cadence and versioning scheme.

 ## Use in your project

+> During the alpha phase, the API is still subject to change, although we will try to make changes in non-breaking ways.
-> This version is not yet stable and is subject to change.
-It is recommended to experiment with it in
-> non-critical projects/modules, or behind a feature flag.
+> For now it is recommended to experiment with this library in non-critical projects/modules, or behind a feature flag.
->
-> In particular,
-> - there are no guarantees about the format of the cached data, so you should assume that it may be lost when upgrading
-> - performance and size may not be optimal

 {style="warning"}